 If neighbouring houses have power off as well, look to see if the cause of the power outage is visible and within your immediate vicinity.
 If there is a fallen tree or powerline nearby, report it to your local council or electricity provider but stay away from the general area.

 Many food items can spoil quickly when not kept under proper conditions, so do your best ensure that refrigerated or frozen food is kept as cold as possible.
 As a general rule, if food is still cold to touch, it is safe to use.
 We suggest shifting important food items from the fridge to the freezer, as well as keeping the fridge door closed as much as possibleso the cold air doesn't escape.
 The Australian Institute of Food Safety recommends the following 2-4 Hour Rule:

 However, if you’re in any doubt about keeping particular food items when the power comes back on, it’s always better to throw it out rather than risk illness.
 Double check your refrigerator is correctly set to low temperatures in order to ensure that the food in it stays as fresh as possible should a power outage occur.

 Use a battery powered torch or candles to see your way around if it’s night time.
 Try not to use your phone torch, as it can siphon a large amount of battery life, and you never know how long you may need your phone to last.
-Be careful when using candles and other open flames – keep naked flames away from flammable material.
+Make sure to be especially cautious if you choose use candles - take care to avoid placing open flames in the vicinity of flammable material.